astronomer/docs/astro/runtime-version-lifecycle-policy.md

 - The Deployment view of the Cloud UI will show a warning that encourages the user to upgrade if the Deployment is running that version.
 - The latest version of the Astro CLI will show a warning if a user pushes a Docker image to Astronomer that corresponds to that version.

 To ensure reliability, service will not be interrupted for Deployments running a version of Runtime that is no longer supported.
-Unsupported versions will also continue to be available for local development and testing via the Astro CLI.
+Unsupported versions will also continue to be available for local development and testing in the Astro CLI.

 ### End of maintenance date